Engee documentation

 Out[0]:

-Also plot the LFCC of the open loop system with the display of stability reserves in amplitude and phase.
-For this purpose we use the function ControlSystemsBase.marginplot.
+We will also construct an open-loop frequency response with a display of stability reserves in amplitude and phase.
+To do this, use the function ControlSystemsBase.marginplot.

 In [ ]: